Robust Recursive Fusion of Multiresolution Multispectral Images with Location-Aware Neural Networks

-Notice that we are assuming that the indicators are mutually independent {as well as independent from the observations since the underlying statistics modeling the outliers do not depend on the actual values of the data.} According to the Variational Inference (VI) principle \cite{Bishop:2006fk, VB_book}, to estimate the posterior distribution of the latent variables $\btheta=\{ \bs_k, \bpi_k^m, \bz_k^m\}$, that is $p(\btheta|{\by}_{1:k}^{m})$, we can resort to an auxiliary distribution $q(\btheta)$ and use independence assumptions such that:
+Note that we assume that the indicators are independent to each other in this paper.
+To estimate the posterior distribution of the latent variables $\btheta=\{ \bs_k, \bpi_k^m, \bz_k^m\}$, that is $p(\btheta|{\by}_{1:k}^{m})$, we apply the Variational Inference (VI) principle \cite{Bishop:2006fk, VB_book}, and resort to an auxiliary distribution $q(\btheta)$ using independence assumptions such that: